 The JMSW Program has funding from the SAMHSA Center for Mental Health Services for the project “2017 JMSW Behavioral Health Workforce Education Training Grant.”
 The program is committed to educating future social work clinicians who are committed to social justice and diversity and inclusion.

 Effective August 2018, the HRSA grant will provide selected field internship students with a $10,000 competitive stipend.
-Eligible students will be in their advanced year of the JMSW Program (advanced standing or second year) and have a desire to be trained in behavioral health social work practice with an emphasis on integrated care.
+Eligible students will be in their specialist year of the JMSW Program (advanced standing or second year) and have a desire to be trained in behavioral health social work practice with an emphasis on integrated care.

 Applicants will receive HRSA application information after acceptance into the JMSW Program.
 Current students will receive information for applying for a stipend in the Spring Semester.

 For more information on the HRSA grant contact: Melissa_Floyd@uncg.edu